Main content of the website

 Jasper faced a significant housing deficit even before the wildfire, and this challenge has only intensified in its aftermath.
 Securing as many viable units of interim housing as quickly as possible while ensuring the foundation of our community remains intact is paramount.

-How many units of housing can fit on the 4 hectares of land in town?
+Hundreds of units of housing can fit on the 4.25 hectares of land in town

 As an iconic Canadian National Park, part of a UNESCO World Heritage Site, and a renowned international visitor destination, management of Jasper’s growth and development is critical to our national acclaim and international reputation.
 Jasper’s boundary is set in federal legislation; an Act of Parliament is required to adjust the boundary.
 Parks Canada and the Municipality of Jasper have worked diligently to service and make all suitable lands within the existing municipal boundary available.

-Being located in a national park, Jasper is relatively clean, but a century of human use has left its mark.
-The Town is surrounded by old dump sites, the railyard contains diesel-contaminated soils, and there is salt build-up from snow removal and road maintenance.
+The town is surrounded by old dump sites, the railyard contains diesel-contaminated soils, and there is salt build-up from snow removal and road maintenance.
 Currently there are four identified contaminated sites within the Town and six more within two kilometers of the town boundary.
 The sites are primarily mixed waste, salt and fuel related and not suitable for housing.
 Section 17 of the Matters related to Subdivision and Development Regulation under the Municipal Government Act defines the setback distance required from a non-operating landfill/ waste storage site to a development for a residence.

 Servicing sites outside the townsite would also take a considerable amount of funding and an extended timeline which are not compatible with interim housing needs.